Velocidex/velociraptor-docs/content/docs/forensic/binary/_index.md

 seeks to explain the meaning behind each field and decode it based on the type of the field.

-An example might illustrate the different between the two approaches.
+An example might illustrate the difference between the two approaches.
 Suppose a program encodes a sequence of flags in an 8 bit integer - one flag per bit.
 A procedural parser might be coded as: